CosmoStat/shapepipe/docs/source/vos_retrieve.md

       untar_results -p PSF
       ```
       On success, `ShapePipe` output `fits` and `log` files will be now in various subdirs of the `output` directory.

+At this step all required `ShapePipe` resulting output files are available in the current working directory.